 SignatureSurveys.com looks like a normal survey site, where you can sign up and earn by sharing your opinion.

-But is Signature Surveys a scam, or is it really an easy way to earn money online?
+But is Signature Surveys legit and really an easy way to earn money online, or is it a scam?

-I have joined and tested the site myself.
+I have joined and tested the site myself and have compared it to the hundreds of other similar sites I have tested.
 Let me reveal right away that there are some things you are not told before joining.

-Signature Surveys claims to be a site that gives you access to different ways of testing products and giving feedback and earn money online like this.
+Signature Surveys claims to be a site that gives you access to different ways of testing products, giving feedback, and earning money online like this.

 I first heard about it, when I saw a link to it on the site SurveySheep – this made me a bit suspicious from the start, as not all sites promoted there are worth joining.
 But I decided to give it a chance and test it out for myself.